Reasons to Love Linux

 Peugeot

-These are just some of the world-class companies that use Linux OS in their operations, in fact, the list is much larger.
-Switching to Linux is quite logical and justified, as it has many important features and advantages.
-Read more about it below.
+These are just some of the world-class companies using Linux in their operations.
+The list is much larger.
+Switching to Linux is logical and justified due to its many features and advantages.

 Features of the Linux Operating System